 What Chemicals Do Termite installers Use

 A chemical protection barrier that transfers and destroys rather than repels is a better solution.
-It gets rid of the termites and their colony that are destroying your home rather than repelling them.
+It gets rid of the termites and their colony that is destroying your home rather than repelling them.
 The Transferable chemical is Very effective.